From electrostatic potentials to yet another triangle center: Existence and uniqueness

 The same argument ``almost works'' for points at the triangle boundary.
 Even though $\vec{E}(P_0)$ does not exist, we can imagine that it is a vector of infinite length pointing outwards.
 The reader can modify the proof of parts (c) and (d) to show that

 holds for the same choice of $\vec{n}$.
 Once again, we conclude that $P_0$ is not a local maximum point for $V$. \end{proof}

-\begin{corollary} Potential $V$ attains its maximum at some point inside triangle $T$.
-At each such point $P$ one has $\vec{E}(P)=\vec{0}$. \end{corollary}

-\begin{proof}[Proof of corollary \ref{cor1}] By positivity and parts (a) and (b) of proposition \ref{prop1} it follows that $V$ is bounded and has a maximum that is attained at some (finite) point in the plane.
+It is now easy to conclude that potential $V$ attains its maximum at some point inside triangle $T$ and at each such point $P$ one has $\vec{E}(P)=\vec{0}$.
+Indeed, by positivity and parts (a) and (b) of Proposition \ref{prop1} it follows that $V$ is bounded and has a maximum that is attained at some (finite) point in the plane.
 By part (e) we know that any such point must lie in the interior of $T$.
-Finally, the second assertion is a consequence of parts (c) and (d). \end{proof}
+Finally, the second assertion is a consequence of parts (c) and (d).

 We need to remark that an explicit formula for $V$ can be computed, although it is rather complicated and not practically useful.
-It could only make the above proof more elementary, but also significantly less elegant.
 Instead, it will be more useful to transform formula \eqref{formulafield3} for $\vec{E}(P)$ in the next section.
-Moreover, an advantage of our proof is that it also works for general convex polygons and, with minor modifications, even for arbitrary compact convex sets.

-\section{Geometric relations.}
+\section{Geometric relations}

 Throughout this section suppose that $P$ is a stationary point inside a positively oriented triangle $T=\triangle ABC$, i.e.\@ the corresponding vector field $\vec{E}$ vanishes at $P$.
+We already know that $P$ has to coincide with the unique maximum point of $V$, but prefer to use condition $\vec{E}(P)=\vec{0}$ only, in order to reprove the uniqueness result.
 Denote its distances from vertices $A,B,C$ respectively by

 Let us also introduce convenient notation for the several angles it determines,

 as in figure \ref{figurenotation}.
 Finally, we use standard notation for triangle sidelengths and angles: